 Albert Gore, Alfred Cabell, Alvin Mounts, Appalachia, Beech, Billie Hatfield, Bruce McDonald, Clay Workman, deputy sheriff, Don Chafin, Eli Gore, Ethel, F.A.
 Sharp, genealogy, Harts Creek, history, Holden, J.E.
 Flynn, J.L.
 Butcher, jailer, Joe Blair, Joe Rodgers, John C. Gore, K.F.
 Mounts, Logan, Logan County, Logan Democrat, Man, Mt.
 Gay, sheriff, T.O.
 Deaumer, W.F.
 Farley, West Virginia, Yuma, Zirkles Rapids

 Amanda Justice, Annie Chapman, Appalachia, B.R.
-Lucas, Banco, Basil Duty, Big Creek, Blair, Chapmanville, Clara Harmon, D.H.
+Lucas, Banco, Basil Duty, Battle of Blair Mountain, Big Creek, Chapmanville, Clara Harmon, D.H.
 Harmon, Elm Street, Estep, Etta Thomas, F.D.
 Vance, Fred Lucas, Gardner Baisden, genealogy, H.F.
 Lucas, Hamlin, Hazel Thomas, history, J.A.
 Stone, J.A.
 Varney, J.B.
 Lucas, Jesse Harmon, Jesse Justice, John Vance, Logan Banner, Logan County, Lois Varney, Luther Bias, Mabel Varney, Marea Lucas, Nellie Varney, Nola Justice, Peach Creek, Pearl Hager, Pumpkin Center, Ruby Varney, singing schools, Spring Dale, Trace Fork, W.J.
 Vance, W.T.
 Stone, West Virginia

 An unknown correspondent from Banco on Big Creek in Logan County, West Virginia, offered the following items, which the Logan Banner printed on July 20, 1926: